jekyll/jekyll/docs/_tutorials/csv-to-table.md

 ### Add table data rows

 In this section we add the data rows to the table.
+Now, we use the second element of `pair` to find the value.

-For convenience, we use the `tablerow` tag - this works like a `for` loop but the inner data will be rendered with `tr` and `td` HTML tags for us.
+For convenience, we render using the `tablerow` tag - this works like a `for` loop, but the inner data will be rendered with `tr` and `td` HTML tags for us.
 Unfortunately, there is no equivalent for the header row, so we must write that out in full, as in the previous section.

 {% raw %}
 ```